 - Your right to a refund If your wedding is unable to go ahead due to lockdown restrictions, you are entitled to a refund.
 It’s likely the venue can deduct money for any costs incurred preparing for your day.

 - Wedding insurance If you’re thinking of taking out wedding insurance, make sure you’re clear on what the policy is offering, particularly in response to COVID-19 claims.
-How to find out if your wedding insurance covers coronavirus.

 Like-for-like dates prove unlikely